lbl-srg/obc/specification/source/example.rst

 Discussion and conclusions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The guideline 36 sequence reduced annual site energy by :math:`30\%` compared to the baseline implementation, by comparable thermal comfort.
+The guideline 36 sequence reduced annual site HVAC energy use by :math:`30\%` compared to the baseline implementation, by comparable thermal comfort.
 Such savings are significant, and have been achieved by software only that can relatively easy be deployed to buildings.